 There's no shortage of tools purpose-built for keyword research (literally hundreds of them), and they run the gamut from beginner-focused to highly advanced.
 They also range from totally basic and unhelpful to super valuable.

-The best SEO keyword research tools in 2021
+The best free keyword research tools

 Semrush for advanced SEO professionals

-What makes a great SEO keyword research tool?
+What makes the best keyword research tool?

 How we evaluate and test apps